weaviate/weaviate-io/developers/weaviate/search/image.md

 ## Combination with other operators

-A `nearImage` search can be combined with any other operators, just as other similarity search operators such as `nearText` or `nearVector` can.
+A `Near Image` search can be combined with any other operators (like filter, limit, etc.), just as other similarity search operators.

 See the [`similarity search`](./similarity.md) page for more details.